-NHA commends the Department for its dedication to enhance public safety and compliance in the operation of California's dams.
+NHA commends the California Division of Safety of Dams (DSOD) for its dedication to enhance public safety and compliance in the operation of California's dams.
 It is important that the industry, regulators and policymakers learn from events like the Oroville dam incident and ensure compliance with California's dam safety regulations to prevent such failures from reoccurring.
 NHA's comments are intended to help DSOD establish a program that improves compliance and safety of dams in California.